javierbrea/eslint-plugin-boundaries/packages/website/docs/setup/selectors.md

 The top-level selector for `from` and `to` is the **entity selector**.
 An entity is the unit the plugin analyzes — one file described along three independent axes: its **element**, its **file** classification, and the **module** it resolves to.
 An entity selector lets you match any combination of those axes.

-The smallest selector matches a single element type:
+The smallest selector targets a single axis — for example, one element type:

 ```js
 { element: { type: "helper" } }
 ```

 That selector matches any file belonging to a `helper` element.
+You could just as well match a single `file` category or `module` origin instead; no axis takes precedence over the others.
 From there you can add more conditions to narrow the match.

-:::note Legacy flat selectors
+:::note[Legacy flat selectors]
 Earlier versions accepted flat element selectors such as `{ type: "helper" }` (without the `element` wrapper) and bare strings like `"helper"`.
 They still work and are converted internally, so existing configurations keep running.
 For new rules, prefer the entity selector form so you can also match against `file` and `module`.
 The string and tuple formats are documented on the [Legacy Selectors](./selectors/legacy-selectors.md) page.
 :::

 ## How matching works

-1. You define [element descriptors](./elements.md) (and optionally [file descriptors](./files.md)) in your settings.
+1. You define [element descriptors](./elements.md) and/or [file descriptors](./files.md) in your settings — at least one of the two.
 2. During analysis, the plugin builds a [runtime description](./classification.md) for each file: its element, its file categories, and the module it resolves to.
 3. Selectors in your rules match against those descriptions to decide whether a rule applies.